cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 *I do want to take a second to note that at times the formatting can be weird.
 It's possible that you may need to re-run Sharphound/bloodhound-python or Rubeus.
 Most of the time it's fine, but if you're patient, you may be better off treating this as simply as a tool that checks for low-hanging fruit.*

 ### Bloodhound Abuse
 This is touched on in the course material, but it is glossed over pretty heavily.
-Bloodhound includes explicit direction on how to abuse certain permissions and relationships.
+Bloodhound actually includes explicit direction on how to abuse certain permissions and relationships.
 See this output from HackTheBox's Support lab (no spoilers in this one):

 ![](/assets/images/OSCP_Tricks/bloodhound1.png){: .responsive-image}